Adelphi University Honor Code

 - Fabricating data or citations

-- Unauthorized multiple submission of work
+- Unauthorized multiple submission of one’s own work

 - Sabotage of others' work, including library vandalism or manipulation